Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 - Developed effective corrective action.

 What’s left?
-Getting management to approve the corrective actions and get the corrective actions implemented.
+Getting management to approve the corrective actions and get them implemented.

 And that’s where the last best practice comes in.
 The last best practice is an effective method to present the investigation to management and get their approval to implement effective corrective actions.